Inference-Time Enhancement of Generative Robot Policies via Predictive World Modeling: Overview of Generative Predictive Control

 \section{Overview of Generative Predictive Control}

 Let $I_t$ be the information vector summarizing the state of the robot and the environment up to time step $t$.
-For state-based robot control, $I_t := x_t$ is the (low-dimensional) state of the robot and its environment (e.g., poses); for vision-based robot control, $I_t := o_{t-H:t}$ is the history of (high-dimensional) visual observations where each $o_t$ is a single (or multi-view) image(s).
+For state-based robot control, $I_t := x_{t-H:t}$ is the history of (low-dimensional) state of the robot and its environment (e.g., poses); for vision-based robot control, $I_t := o_{t-H:t}$ is the history of (high-dimensional) visual observations where each $o_t$ is a single (or multi-view) image(s).
 Let $a_t$ be the robot action at time $t$ and $a_{t:t+T}$ be an \emph{action chunk} of length $T+1$.
-Our goal is to design a robot control policy that decides $a_{t:t+T}$ based on $I_t$ to solve certain tasks (e.g., described by language instructions).
+Our goal is to design a policy that decides $a_{t:t+T}$ based on $I_t$ to solve certain tasks (e.g., described by language instructions).
+We formalize the three modules of \nameshort.